 Highly purified methanol is a product with potential uses in various industrial processes.

 Highly purified methanol can, depending on the requirements, be used as a feedstock in different chemical processes.
 One exampel is production of chlorine dioxide, a chemical that is used in bleaching of pulp.
 Producing methanol at the mill radically reduces costs for purchased methanol.

-Valmet's technology is compact and is designed to upgrade existing methanol plants.
-This enables a high return on investment.
+Valmet's technology is designed as a compact upgrade to existing methanol plants.

 The purification step before the existing methanol plant enables production of purified methanol.
-The distillation step produces highly purified and purified methanol.
+Distillation is an optional step that produces both highly purified and purified methanol.